 Ramadan is a time of spiritual reflection, self-improvement, and increased devotion to Allah.
 It is also a time for Muslims to come together and participate in various activities and events.
 The Kalimah Center has compiled a list of Ramadan activities and events that can help individuals and families connect with their community and enhance their spiritual experience during this holy month.

-What Time is Qiyam Al Layl?
-(Best Time for Qiyam Al Layl)
+What Time is Qiyam ul Layl?
+(Best Time to perform Qiyam Al Layl)

 The time of Qiyam Al Layl begins at the end of El- Ashia prayer and continues until dawn (Salah al-Fajr) but the best time for this prayer is the last third of the night.

 The Prophet (peace and blessings be upon him): Allah, peace and blessings be upon him, said:

 “Our Lord Almighty descends to the lowest heaven in the last third of every night, saying: Who is calling upon Me that I may answer him?
 Who is asking from Me that I may give him?
 Who is seeking My forgiveness that I may forgive him?”Sahih Muslim 758b

 The article “What are the Ramadan Eating Rules?” discusses the rules and guidelines Muslims should follow during the holy month of Ramadan.
 It highlights the importance of fasting from dawn until sunset, the types of foods to eat during the night-time meal (iftar), and the exceptions to fasting for certain groups.
 The article emphasizes the importance of healthy eating habits during Ramadan to help sustain individuals throughout the day.

 How to be prepared to pray Qiyam Al Layl?

 Here are the steps to perform Qiyam al layll: